With the stamp duty holiday ending in March, here are a few handy tips to keep your property purchase on track.

-You need to jump through several hoops when buying a home.
-And even if both you and the seller are keen to exchange contracts promptly, the process can drag on.
+You need to jump through a few hoops when buying a home and even if both you and the seller are keen to exchange contracts promptly, there can be delays.

 So, together with NAEA Propertymark, the professional body for estate agents, we’ve pulled together eight top tips to make buying a home as smooth sailing as possible.

 1. Understand the jargon